paulos84/frags/README.md

-A web application which allows users to lookup chemical compounds on a database, and access and save information for them.
+A web application which allows users to lookup chemical compounds, and access and save information for them.
 Users can add new compounds through providing either a CAS number registered for the chemical, or by using an InChiKey identifier.
-Third party web services are used to access and save additional data, along with data the user provides such as sensory properties or pharmacological activity.
+External APIs are used to access and save additional data, along with data the user provides such as sensory properties or pharmacological activity.

-The project uses Django 2.0, PostgreSQL and Django-Rest-Framework for a REST API.
+The project uses Django 2.0, PostgreSQL and Django-Rest-Framework.
+JQuery is used in a number of views including compound submissions forms involving AJAX requests to the server and external APIs.
 The authentication system uses the built-in Django Model backend.
-Fixture data for compounds stored in the database can
+Fixture data for compounds stored in the database can be generated as described below, through a script which makes calls to a 3rd party REST API.

-load fixture data:

-    $ python manage.py loaddata odor.yaml
-    $ python manage.py loaddata odorant.yaml

-An application
- accessing and storing information related to perfumery, flavor and fragrance materials.
-And assist in perfumery composition and in olfactory aspects consumer product development

-The API serves data in JSON format and supports basic HTTP methods and CRUD operations.
-It was built using Flask, Flask-Login, Flask-SQLAlchemy and [Marshmallow](http://marshmallow.readthedocs.io/).

-Swagger UI documentation is generated from .yaml files using [Flasgger](https://github.com/rochacbruno/flasgger) and is available at http://127.0.0.1:5000/docs/

 Getting Started
 ---------------